htcondor/htmap/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Report a bug
+about: Report a problem with HTMap
 title: ''
 labels: bug
 assignees: ''